Lewisc321/Masters-Code/README.md

 # **Master-s-Code**

-## *PCAP to CSV Converter*
+## *PCAP pre-processing*

-This Python script reads in PCAP files and converts the packet data to a CSV file.
-The resulting CSV file contains information on the interactions between ports on a network.
-This is the third and most stable version of the code.
+The following scripts pre-process the pcap files and get them into the format needed to eventually train and model the decision tree classifier.

-### Prerequisites
+### pcap2csv_new

 This script requires the scapy library to be installed.
 It can be installed using
 ```python
 pip install scapy
 ```
+This library can be accessed at https://github.com/secdev/scapy

 Set the pcap_dir variable to the directory where the PCAP files are located.
 Set the csv_dir variable to the directory where the CSV files should be saved.